Fiat G.50 Freccia: The Battle of Britain

-The North African campaign
+Aeronautica della Libia

-On 27 December 1940, the first 27 G.50s, belonging to 150ª and 152ª Squadriglia, 2° Gruppo Autonomo C.T., arrived in Libya, where they operated out of Brindisi and Grottaglie airfields.
-On 9 January 1941, these fighters performed their first combat mission in the theatre when Capitano Pilota (Flight Lieutenant) Tullio De Prato, commander of 150ª Squadriglia, was attacked by a Hawker Hurricane Mk I on the front line, forcing him to crash-land in the desert.
-On 31 January 1941, a new G.50-equipped unit, 155° Gruppo Autonomo C.T., consisting of 351ª, 360ª and 378ª Squadrons, commanded by Maggiore Luigi Bianchi, arrived in Libya.
-Caught up in the chaotic retreat of the Italian Army during the winter of 1940–41, however, the G.50s saw relatively little actual action.
+On 27 December 1940, the first 27 G.50s, of 150ª Squadriglia and 152ª Squadriglia of 2° Gruppo Autonomo CT, arrived in Libya to join Squadra 5.
+On 9 January 1941, the fighters flew their first operation in North Africa.
+Capitano Pilota (Flight Lieutenant) Tullio De Prato, commander of 150ª Squadriglia was attacked by a Hurricane, forcing him to crash-land his G.50 in the desert.
+On 31 January 1941, 155° Gruppo Autonomo CT, consisting of 351ª Squadriglia, 360ª Squadriglia and 378ª Squadriglia (Maggiore Luigi Bianchi) arrived in Libya.
+Caught up in the chaotic retreat of the 10th Army during the winter of 1940–1941, the G.50s saw relatively little action.

-One of the few initial claims of enemy aircraft being downed by Freccia pilots occurred on 9 April 1941, when Tenente Pilota Carlo Cugnasca (an expert pilot, and the first to deliver a G.50 to Finland), attacked a flight of three British Hurricane Mk Is from No. 73 Squadron and claimed to have downed one, although this loss was not confirmed.
-On his return, he was forced to crash-land his G.50, flipping the aircraft over on the airstrip but remaining unharmed.
+On 9 April 1941, Tenente Pilota Carlo Cugnasca (an experienced pilot and the first to deliver a G.50 to Finland) attacked a flight of three Hurricanes of 73 Squadron and claimed one shot down, although this loss was not confirmed.
+On his return, he was force-landed his G.50, flipping the aircraft over on the airstrip but was unharmed.

-At low level, the aerial clashes were often confused and had unpredictable effects.
-Tactical surprise was often a decisive factor in a given engagement, as shown on 14 April when a formation of 66 Axis aircraft, including eight G.50s from 351ª Squadriglia, attacked British forces stationed in the vicinity of Tobruk.
-The RAF defenders of No. 73 Squadron were outnumbered in this engagement, resulting in the Hurricanes, which were only marginally faster than the G.50, having to ignore the Axis fighters and concentrate their efforts upon attacking incoming bombers, which posed the greatest threat.
-Flying their G.50s, both Cugnasca and Marinelli attacked H.G.
-Webster's Hurricane while he was shooting at a Stuka dive bomber, resulting in Webster being finally shot down and killed over Tobruk.
-A Canadian pilot, ace Flight Lieutenant James Duncan 'Smudger' Smith (P2652), saw the engagement and subsequently shot down and killed both Cugnasca and Marinelli as well as damaging another G.50 before being shot down himself by the 351ª Squadriglia commander, Capitano Angelo Fanello.
+On 14 April when 66 Axis aircraft, including eight G.50s from 351ª Squadriglia, attacked British forces stationed near Tobruk.
+The Hurricanes of 73 Squadron were outnumbered, resulting in the Hurricanes, which were only marginally faster than the G.50, having to ignore the Axis fighters and concentrate their efforts on the Italian bombers, which posed the greatest threat.
+Flying their G.50s Cugnasca and Marinelli attacked H.G.
+Webster's Hurricane while he was shooting at a Stuka dive-bomber, shooting down and killing him over Tobruk.
+Flight Lieutenant James Duncan 'Smudger' Smith in P2652, saw the engagement, shot down and killed Cugnasca and Marinelli and damaged another G.50 before being shot down by the 351ª Squadriglia commander, Capitano Angelo Fanello.

-On 27 May, 20° Gruppo was reinforced by 151ª Squadriglia, which was equipped with the new Fiat G.50 bis.
-This new version had almost two hours of flight endurance, due to the addition of an extra fuel tank in the internal fuselage section (which had been originally configured as a bomb bay).
-The normal tactic with the G.50 was to dive from 1500 m, but they never flew very high over North Africa, usually not exceeding 4500 m.
-The aircraft still lacked radio sets and, despite their air filters, the desert sand could reduce the engine's lifespan to only 70–80 hours.
+On 27 May, the 20° Gruppo was reinforced by 151ª Squadriglia, which was equipped with the new Fiat G.50 bis.
+This new version had almost two hours of flight endurance, due to an extra fuel tank in the internal fuselage section (originally a bomb bay.
+The normal tactic with the G.50 was to dive from 1500 m but they never flew very high over North Africa, usually keeping below 4500 m.
+The aircraft still lacked radio sets and despite air filters, the desert sand could reduce engine life to only 70–80 hours.